nova-pkgs/python/Doc/library/pydoc.rst

 Python interpreter and typed ``import spam``.

-Module docs for core modules are assumed to reside in ``https://docs.python.org/X.Y/library/`` where ``X`` and ``Y`` are the major and minor version numbers of the Python interpreter.
+Module docs for core modules are assumed to reside in https://docs.python.org/library/.
 This can be overridden by setting the :envvar:`PYTHONDOCS` environment variable to a different URL or to a local directory containing the Library Reference Manual pages.

-.. versionchanged:: 3.2
-   Added the ``-b`` option.

-.. versionchanged:: 3.3
-   The ``-g`` command line option was removed.

-.. versionchanged:: 3.4
-   :mod:`pydoc` now uses :func:`inspect.signature` rather than
-   :func:`inspect.getfullargspec` to extract signature information from callables.

-.. versionchanged:: 3.7
-   Added the ``-n`` option.